Running Network Simulations with BMTK#

 “inputs”#

-The “inputs” section of the SONATA config file is used to specify stimlus to apply to the network.
-It will contain one or more independent stimuli blocks of the format
+The “inputs” section of the SONATA config file is used to specify stimli to apply to the network.
+It will contain one or more independent stimulus blocks of the format:

 {